lindylearn/unclutter/readme.md

-# LindyLearn Annotations Browser Extension
+# LindyLearn Annotations

-Browser extension to annotate great web pages, and talk about them.
+Browser extension to annotate and talk about web pages.
 Supports Hypothes.is web annotations and quotes comments from Hacker News.

 ![Alt Text](./media/video.gif)